kpy4ok/f2pool_monitor/README.md

 # How it works

-* Get metrics from F2pool thrue API
+* Get metrics from F2pool through API
 * Parse data from JSON output
 * Store data into Zabbix